jina-ai/jina/docs/chapters/yaml/yaml.rst

 :class:`Executor` YAML Syntax
 -----------------------------

-All executors defined in :mod:`jina.executors` can be loaded from a YAML config via :func:`jina.executors.BaseExecutor.load_config` or via the CLI :command:`jina pod --exec_yaml_path`.
+All executors defined in :mod:`jina.executors` can be loaded from a YAML config via :func:`jina.executors.BaseExecutor.load_config` or via the CLI :command:`jina pod --exec_yaml-path`.

 The executor YAML config follows the syntax below.